 But I know XYZ podcast is using commercial music without a license...

-There are a few reasons for this, one is that it's not possible (yet) to police every single podcast out there, but automated software to detect copyright material in shows is getting better so that may only be a matter of time.
+There are a few reasons for this, one is that it's not possible (yet) to police every single podcast out there, but automated software to detect copyright material in shows is getting faster and better so that may only be a matter of time.

 Another reason some will get away with it is just down to numbers, that is, the show might simply be too small with too few downloads for anyone to bother coming after the creator.
 What can happen in these cases is, over time, the show grows eventually reaching large listening numbers, and the license owners (and their lawyers) decide it's now time to take notice and sue for damages.
 The podcast may have even been on their radar for a while, and they just decided to take action when it became financially profitable for them to do so.